 - Estate planning.

+From there, you can draft a list of questions and topics to discuss when vetting potential CFP candidates you want to work with.
 Here are some areas to explore when interviewing a potential advisor to handle your money:

 - How do you approach financial planning?
-Make sure the planner's investing philosophy isn't too aggressive or too conservative for your agenda and needs
+Make sure the planner's investing philosophy isn't too aggressive or too conservative for your agenda and needs.

 - Describe your client base.
 Some planners require a minimum net worth or have other parameters for prospective clients.
 Make sure you aren’t going to be an afterthought.